By Skywing Knights // May 14, 2019

 Wandering During Sunset

 After going up to Daisho-in, I realized I was famished!
 So I looked for a couple places to eat.
-I ended up at a Udon shop and had Kitsune Udon before later topping it off with an ice cream cone at another shop down the way.
+I ended up at a Udon shop.
+There I had Kitsune Udon before later topping it off with an ice cream cone at another shop down the way.
 Throughout my exploration of Miyajima, I also loved the number of deer that one would seemingly randomly come by.
 Beautiful, no?

 After eating, I noticed the tide beginning to recede, so I decided at this point to go to Itsukushima Shrine itself.
-After a quick 500 yen fee, in I went and weaved through the docks to the center of the shrine, from which the beautiful Otorii gate stood proud and tall out in the water (though just barely now!).
+After a quick 500 yen fee, in I went and weaved through the docks to the center of the shrine.
+From there the beautiful Otorii gate stood proud and tall out in the water (though just barely now!).
 It really seemed like a little alcove of one of earth’s beauties as the sun began to set upon it.

 The History of Itsukushima

-A little about Itsukushima and the Shrine – The Shrine itself was built for the daughters of Susano-o no Mikoto, a Shinto god of the sea and storms.
-To retain the shrine’s sacred nature and as well as that of the island’s, travelers had to sail through the Otorii gate before being permitted on the island, if they were permitted at all.
+A little about Itsukushima and the Shrine.
+The Shrine itself was built for the daughters of Susano-o no Mikoto, a Shinto god of the sea and storms.
+Travelers had to sail through the Otorii gate before being permitted on the island to retain the shrine’s sacred nature and as well as that of the island’s.
+That’s if the islanders permitted them to enter at all.
 Even the Shrine’s dock-like nature was created so as to deter people from entering it, making it seem untouchable.
-Only in the recent centuries were commoners permitted on the island.
-Another interesting fact, neither births or deaths are permitted on the island – pregnant mothers far into their pregnancy are urged not to come while the elderly or terminally ill are also advised against coming, in order to retain the pure nature of the island.
+Only in the recent centuries did the shrine permit commoners on the island.
+Another interesting fact, the island does not permit births or deaths to occur there.
+Thus the locals urge pregnant mothers far into their pregnancy not to come.
+Meanwhile they also advise the elderly or terminally ill against coming, in order to retain the pure nature of the island.

 Revealed Beaches and Giant Utensils